Setting your online store preferences

 Edit the title and meta description

 You can set the page title and meta description for your online store home page.
-These will display in search engine results.
+These display in search engine results.
 Use descriptive text and keywords to improve the search engine ranking for your online store.
 Learn more about search engine optimization.

 From your Shopify admin, go to Online Store > Preferences.